canvas-ai/canvas-server/docs/api-token-auth.md

 - automated scripts and integrations
 - all remote access

 Each token is associated with a specific user account and has a unique identifier.
-Tokens start with the prefix `cvs_` for easy identification and use secure cryptographic methods for generation and validation.
+Tokens start with the prefix `canvas-` for easy identification and use secure cryptographic methods for generation and validation.

 ## Creating an API Token